remcokes/DSSS/README.md

 <br><br>

 ### Scope
-General information, windsurf locations, contact and social media links.
+General information, windsurf locations, clock, Google map, contact and social media links.
 And for the Javascript order:
 - a clock with a external javascript /DSSS/assets/script/js/script_clock.js
 - a map with a external javascript /DSSS/assets/script/js/map_clock.js